 5. An Abyssinian cat starred in a movie.

 Long before ALF creator Paul Fusco produced Space Cats, the short-lived 1990s TV show about alien felines, Walt Disney Productions released a film called The Cat From Outer Space.
 The 1978 movie stars an extraterrestrial Abyssinian named Jake whose spaceship crash-lands on Earth.

 Looking for a cat that’s more of a livewire than a couch potato?
 The Abyssinian is the pet for you.
 The feline has a predilection for swinging from curtains and jumping onto high surfaces.
 (When we say high, we mean high—Abys can leap six feet or more into the air.)
-Thanks to this trait, the website Vet Street recently named Abyssinians as one of the top 11 most playful cat breeds.
+Thanks to this trait, they're known as one of the most playful cat breeds.